alrenU/study-notes/internet-programming/VueJS.md

 + **In-DOM Template**: Defining templates directly in HTML.
 + The application instance exposes a `.config` object that allows us to configure a few app-level options and methods for registering app-scoped assets.
-  - **Application Instansce APIs**: Refers to the set of methods and properties available on the Vue instance created by `Vue.createApp()`.
+  - **Application Instance APIs**: Refers to the set of methods and properties available on the Vue instance created by `Vue.createApp()`.

 + The `createApp` API allows multiple Vue applications to co-exist on the same page, each with its own scope for configuration and global assets.